Elliptic dimers on minimal graphs and genus 1 Harnack curves: Invariance under elementary transformations

 The following result is fairly straightforward, and was already observed (at least partially) in~\cite[p.8]{KLRR}.
 We include the proof for completeness.

-\begin{prop} The following conditions are equivalent: \begin{enumerate} \item The partition function, expressed with face weights, is invariant under shrinking/expanding of~$2$-valent vertices. \item Given any white (resp.\@ black)~$2$-valent vertex~$\ws$ (resp.\@~$\bs$) with adjacent vertices~$\bs_1,\bs_2$ (resp.~$\ws_1,\ws_2$), we have the equalities~$\K_{\ws,\bs_1}+\K_{\ws,\bs_2}=\K_{\ws_1,\bs}+\K_{\ws_2,\bs}=0$. \end{enumerate} In such a case, the kernel of~$\K\colon\CC^\Bs\to\CC^\Ws$ is invariant under shrinking/expanding of~$2$-valent vertices, up to canonical isomorphism. \end{prop}
+\begin{prop} the following conditions are equivalent: \begin{enumerate} \item The {face-weight partition function} is invariant under shrinking/expanding of~$2$-valent vertices. \item Given any white (resp.\@ black)~$2$-valent vertex~$\ws$ (resp.\@~$\bs$) with adjacent vertices~$\bs_1,\bs_2$ (resp.~$\ws_1,\ws_2$), we have the equalities~$\K_{\ws,\bs_1}+\K_{\ws,\bs_2}=\K_{\ws_1,\bs}+\K_{\ws_2,\bs}=0$. \end{enumerate} In such a case, the kernel of~$\K\colon\CC^\Bs\to\CC^\Ws$ is invariant under shrinking/expanding of~$2$-valent vertices, up to canonical isomorphism. \end{prop}